-The protection of natural and cultural resources and park landscapes are core to the reason for the park's existence, and maintaining and restoring ecological integrity1 is the first priority in park management.
-Parks Canada's approach to conserving these important aspects will be guided by an understanding of and respect for significance of place and natural and cultural values.
+The protection of natural and cultural resources and park landscapes are core to the purpose of the park's existence, and maintaining and restoring ecological integrity is the first priority in park management.
+Parks Canada's approach to conserving these important aspects will be guided by an understanding of and respect for significance of the place and its natural and cultural values.
 Knowing that uncertainties exist, Parks Canada's ecosystem management, conservation and restoration initiatives will be built on the best available science and Indigenous knowledge, in support of a precautionary, adaptive approach that provides for evolution of management policies and practices based on the monitoring of outcomes.